celador/ForceCode/README.md

 * Requires Java 8.
 Either the JDK or the JRE will work.
 (For Apex code completion)
     * Windows needs the java path configured in the vscode settings.
 (Will update with details later)
+* Open Classes, Triggers, Visualforce pages, and Visualforce components by right clicking and selecting open file in org.
 * Open org in the browser.
 No more need to open a browser and login to salesforce.
 * Preview Visualforce pages/Lightning apps.
     * Either right click and select preview or click the icon that appears in the upper right.